 Recall five of your greatest successes, and write a paragraph describing each one.
 Use these examples to remind yourself that you can always find a way!

 My five greatest successes:

--

 "He who controls

--

 others may be

-C 1 1 4 1

-powerful, but he
+--- powerful, but he

 who has mastered

-who has mastered

-- himself is mightier
+himself is mightier

-initisen is inigituei

 still."

-stiii.

--

--

--

--

--

-· - -

-- - -

-- - -

-· .

-- - -
+Sun.

 The first key to vibrant health and energy is to understand and apply the power of breath.